 We’ve reviewed the new Pure Cool tower, which costs £499.99/$549.99 and has been updated with new features in 2018 (more on those later).
 There’s also a new desk-size version with the new features, for £399.99/$449.99, with a rounded design.

 You can also still buy some older models too though, which are named Pure Cool Link - after the Dyson Link app (which the more recent models also support, confusingly).
-In the UK, Dyson only sells the Pure Hot + Cool Link (which includes heating), but you can head to other retailers to buy the Pure Cool Link tower or Pure Cool Link desk.
-We've also reviewed the stripped back Dyson Cool desk fan, which is about half the price but doesn't have the smart features or air purification.
+You can get the Pure Hot + Cool Link (which includes heating), but you can head to other retailers to buy the Pure Cool Link tower or Pure Cool Link desk.

 For some reason the US also gets extra colour options: in the UK the new models only come in white, while if you’re in the US you can get both sizes in either white, ‘nickel’, or blue.

 Dyson Pure Cool design and build